Whitey Bulger: Prison

 In 1956, Bulger served his first term in federal prison at Atlanta Penitentiary for armed robbery and truck hijacking.
-He later told mobster Kevin Weeks that while there, he was used as a human subject in the CIA-sponsored MK-ULTRA program.
-Bulger later complained that the inmates had been "recruited by deception" and were told they were helping to find "a cure for schizophrenia", when in fact they were being used to research mind control.
-Evidence of the experiments were later confirmed when CIA documentation emerged.
+He later told mobster Kevin Weeks that while there, he was used as a human test subject in the CIA-sponsored MKUltra program.
+Bulger later complained that the inmates had been "recruited by deception" and were told they were helping to find "a cure for schizophrenia", when in fact they were being used for research into mind control.
+His story was later confirmed when CIA documentation emerged.

-Bulger and 18 other inmates, all of whom had volunteered in exchange for reduced sentences, were given LSD and other drugs over an 18-month period.
-Bulger later described his experience as "nightmarish" and said it took him "to the depths of insanity," writing in his notebooks that he heard voices and feared being "committed for life" if he admitted this to anyone.
+Bulger and eighteen other inmates, all of whom had volunteered in exchange for reduced sentences, were given LSD and other drugs over an eighteen-month period.
+Bulger later described his experience as "nightmarish" and said it took him "to the depths of insanity", writing in his notebooks that he heard voices and feared being "committed for life" if he divulged his ordeal to anyone.

-In 1959, Bulger was briefly transferred to maximum security at Alcatraz Federal Penitentiary in California.
-During his time at Alcatraz, he kept in shape through weightlifting and took advantage of educational opportunities afforded to inmates.
-He completed various correspondence courses including typing, bookkeeping, and business law.
-He also became a voracious reader, devouring numerous books on poetry, politics, and military history.
-Later in his sentence, he was transferred to Leavenworth Federal Penitentiary and, in 1963, to Lewisburg Federal Penitentiary.
+In 1959, Bulger was briefly transferred to maximum security at Alcatraz Federal Penitentiary in San Francisco Bay, California.
+During his time at Alcatraz, Bulger kept in shape through weightlifting and took advantage of educational opportunities afforded to inmates.
+He completed correspondence courses including typing, bookkeeping and business law.
+He also became a voracious reader, devouring numerous books on poetry, politics and military history.
+Later in his sentence, Bulger was transferred to Leavenworth Federal Penitentiary and, in 1963, to Lewisburg Federal Penitentiary.
 Bulger's third petition for parole, in 1965, was granted after he had served nine years in prison.
-He would not be arrested again for 46 years.
+He was not arrested again for forty-six years.